 A call option gives the buyer the right, but not the obligation, to buy the stock at the strike price by expiration.
 A put option gives the buyer the right, but not the obligation, to sell the stock at the strike price by expiration.

-Blue line = payoff at expiration.
-Green line = profit at expiration.
+Blue line = position payoff at expiration.
+Green line = position profit at expiration.
 The vertical dashed line marks the strike price.

 | Stock price at expiration | Payoff / share | Profit / share | Profit / contract |